About this course

 At the end of the programme you will be prepared to study on either BA/MA/MFA courses.
 Graduates on the Foundation Course have also successfully found professional employment and agent representation in both the UK, EU and USA.

-Students from the course have been offered places on both our BA and MA courses, whilst others have been offered places or had final round auditions at; Central, East 15, RADA, Drama Centre, Italia Conti, LAMDA, Royal Welsh, Mountview, Guildford, Drama Studio, Guildhall, The American Academy of Dramatic Art and Stanford University.
+Students from the course have been offered places on both our BA and MA courses, whilst others have been offered places or had final round auditions at; RCS, CSSD, East 15, RADA, Drama Centre, Italia Conti, LAMDA, Royal Welsh, Mountview, Guildford, Drama Studio, Guildhall, Cours Florent, The American Academy of Dramatic Art and Stanford University.

 “I would never would have got onto a BA (Hons) Acting at Rose Bruford College without it!
 Brilliant tutors, so many visiting professionals and great preparation for an Acting Degree!”

 “The Rose Bruford College Acting Foundation Course was an incredible experience.
 It was a challenging, hit-the-ground-running kind of course-- an amazing introduction to the rigors of a full-time drama course and to the British model of training.
 The tutors really cared about every student's progress, and were supportive, instructive and professional throughout.
 As an American student, I felt welcome and supported every step of the way.
 I feel like I grew so much personally and as an actor, and my eyes were opened to so many new ideas.
 The biggest thing I learned is that what I know about acting is only the tip of the iceberg, and the foundation course has given me the tools to begin to chip away at the rest of it.
 Highly recommend”!

 Davis Leonard (International Student)